gorkhadev/gorkha.dev/syllabus/ruby/section-three/module.md

 ## Module as Namespace

-Namespace in programming is a way of grouping logically related entities together.
-In Ruby, module is the convenient way to achieve it.
-It also allows us to avoid with _conflicting names of classes or modules_ to exists together.
+A _namespace_ in programming is a way of grouping logically related entities together.
+In Ruby, using a module is a convenient way to achieve it.
+It also allows us to avoid _conflicting names of classes or modules_ that exist together.

 Example: